 - Requiring external investment managers to consider ESG factors when selecting and holding investments.
 This includes the need for them to identify and assess climate change risks and opportunities in their investment analysis.
-Engaging with the Fund's investment managers and evaluating them on their ESG practices is an integral part of the Investment Team's manager appointment, monitoring and review process. - Investing in projects and businesses that offer competitive returns and are considered sustainable (e.g. healthcare, education, renewable energy, water-related investments). - Excluding tobacco manufacturing companies from all portfolios and supporting the Tobacco Free Finance Pledge. - Tackling the risks of climate change through coordinated global co-operation and action.
-As a global investor and asset owner, the Fund believes it has a role to play.
-The Climate Change Position Statement outlines the Fund's actions to address the investment risks and opportunities relating to climate change.
-The Fund has made a commitment to achieve Net Zero carbon emissions in its portfolio by 2050. - Exercising its voting rights at company meetings and using its influence to support positive corporate behaviour and drive improved ESG practices in accordance with its Proxy Voting Policy. - Advocating for change via a range of collaborative, outcome driven ESG initiatives, including: - The Investor Group on Climate Change (IGCC) - CDP (formerly known as the Carbon Disclosure Project) - The Global Investor Statement to Governments on Climate Change - Responsible Investment Association Australasia (RIAA) - Taking an active approach to its stewardship responsibilities by adopting the Australian Asset Owner Stewardship Code (the Code).
-As part of the Code, the Fund publicly reports against six key principles as set out in its Stewardship Statement. - Reporting its responsible investing activities through the United Nations-supported Principles for Responsible Investment (PRI) by participating in its annual Transparency Report which is publicly disclosed on the PRI website. - Publishing its first Modern Slavery Statement in 2021 as part of a modern slavery framework that includes a road map of activities to be implemented to meet obligations under the Modern Slavery Act 2018.
+Engaging with the Fund's investment managers and evaluating them on their ESG practices is an integral part of the Investment Team's manager appointment, monitoring and review process. - Investing in projects and businesses that offer competitive returns and drive additional environmental or social benefits (e.g. healthcare, education, renewable energy, water-related investments). - Excluding tobacco manufacturing companies from all portfolios and supporting the Tobacco Free Finance Pledge. - Addressing the investment risks and opportunities presented by climate change, through our Net Zero program.
+Our Net Zero Roadmap sets how CareSuper plans to achieve interim (2030) targets in relation to both emissions reduction and investment in climate solutions.
+The Fund has made a commitment to achieve Net Zero carbon emissions in its portfolio by 2050. - Exercising its voting rights at company meetings and using its influence to support positive corporate behaviour and drive improved ESG practices in accordance with its Proxy Voting Policy. - Advocating for change via a range of collaborative, outcome driven ESG initiatives, including: - The Investor Group on Climate Change (IGCC) - The Australian Council of Superannuation Investors (ACSI) - Responsible Investment Association Australasia (RIAA) - Taking an active approach to its stewardship responsibilities by adopting the Australian Asset Owner Stewardship Code (the Code).
+As part of the Code, the Fund publicly reports against six key principles as set out in its Stewardship Statement. - Reporting its responsible investing activities through the United Nations-supported Principles for Responsible Investment (PRI) by participating in their annual Transparency Report which is publicly disclosed on the PRI website. - Publishing its Modern Slavery Statement annually to meet obligations under the Modern Slavery Act 2018.